 Soapstone has a timeless, rustic appearance which makes it a popular choice for kitchen countertops.
-It is a natural stone, like granite, that is quarried.
+It is a natural stone, like granite, that is quarried and is considered an affordable solution for many projects.
 Soapstone is non-porous and composed mostly of mineral talc, which makes it quite soft (it can etch and scratch easily), but varieties used for countertops typically have higher percentages of quartz in them, which makes them harder and more suitable as a kitchen surface.
 The most popular soapstone comes from Brazil and in its natural state is grey with some white veining.
 Many homeowners will oil the soapstone at installation which can leave it with a much darker and richer background color.

 Slate is a non-porous, natural stone with a more uniform appearance compared to other natural stone slabs.
+It is considered an affordable solution for many projects.
 Brazil, India and China are the main producers of slate.
 The slate from India and China tends to come out of the quarries in very small blocks so the material is only available in tiles.
 In contrast, the slate from Brazil comes in large slabs that can be used for kitchen countertops, bathroom vanities and fireplace surrounds.

 Sandstone is a porous natural stone that can be found in residential and commercial applications.
 Popular for outside projects and countertops, Sandstone has a very natural and warm appearance.
 This material can be found all over the world, but most commonly in Italy and other parts of Europe, India, and Egypt.

 Appearance: Found in a variety of colors such as brown, red, purple, tan, and other earth tones